 Admission to Graduate Pharmacology Programs

-We do not confirm the receipt of applications.
-If you wish to know whether an item was received, please log into the application portal to view.
+We do not confirm the receipt of applications or provide application updates by email.
+If you wish to know whether an item was received, please log into the application portal to check your status.
 You are responsible for ensuring that you have read and understood the application requirements, and that you have submitted all the necessary components of your application package prior to the applicable deadline.
 Only complete applications where application fees have been paid will be reviewed.

 Domestic applicants AND international applicants studying in Canada or USA:

-Applicants are admitted under the General Regulations of the School of Graduate Studies in addition to the Department of Pharmacology & Toxicology's additional admission requirements, as stated below.
+Applicants are admitted under the General Regulations of the School of Graduate Studies in addition to the Department of Pharmacology & Toxicology's admission requirements as stated below.

-Applicants to the thesis- and/or course-based M.Sc. programs must have an appropriate bachelor's degree, or its equivalent from a recognized university, with a minimum final year average of a B+, based on a full year of senior-level courses.
+Applicants to the thesis- and/or course-based M.Sc. programs must have an appropriate bachelor's degree, or its equivalent from a recognized university, with a minimum final year average of at least a B+.

 Applicants to the Ph.D. program must hold an appropriate Master's degree, or its equivalent, from a recognized university, with an average of at least B+ in their graduate degree courses.

 All students, once enrolled, will have their research ability and potential for their particular program of study reviewed after completion of one year.
-In the case of Ph.D. students, the review will also include a recommendation from the Supervisory Committee to the Graduate Education Committee (GEC).
+The review will also include a recommendation from the Supervisory Committee to the Graduate Education Committee (GEC).

 Direct-Entry Ph.D.
 Program

 Highly-qualified applicants who have demonstrated strong research potential may apply directly to the Ph.D. program provided that they hold an appropriate bachelor's degree, or its equivalent, from a recognized university.
-Applicants must achieve a final year average of at least an A- (80-84%), based on a full year of relevant senior-level courses, where at least 80% of the course load is composed of 3rd- or 4th-year level courses.
+Applicants must achieve a final year average of at least an A-.

 Once accepted, students will have their research ability and potential for the program reviewed after completion of one year of study.
 Upon successful completion of the review, these students will be permitted to continue with the Ph.D. program.